bytedeco/javacpp-presets/README.txt

 ==Changes==

  * Fixed JavaCPP properties not getting set by the parent `pom.xml` file
- * Added presets for libfreenect 0.2 (OpenKinect), videoInput 0.200, and ARToolkitPlus 2.3.0
+ * Added presets for the C API of OpenCV 2.4.7, libfreenect 0.2 (OpenKinect), videoInput 0.200, and ARToolkitPlus 2.3.0

 ===September 15, 2013 version 0.6===
 Initial release